AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

    1. Logs can be listed from oldest to newest with the command `dir /od`.

-1. (Optional) Configure an Alternate Display Name for PI Data Archive and/or AF Server.
+1. (Optional) Configure an Alternate Display Name for PI Data Archive and/or AF server.

-   **Note:** Do not configure a PI to Data Hub Transfer until you complete this step if you do not want to replicate your Data Archive or AF Server name to AVEVA Data Hub.

    1. Open an administrative command prompt and navigate to `%ProgramData%/OSIsoft/PItoDataHub`.